1.5pounds(680g)tilapia fillets - 6 (4oz / 115g) or 4 (6oz / 170g) fillets, skinless - see Note A

 1inch piece ofginger - peeled

-2smallgreen chilies - I use Thai/Birds eye (Note B)
+2smallgreen chilies - ribs and seeds removed (Note B)

 3tablespoonscooking oil - any neutral oil you prefer

-3tablespoonslemon juice - fresh, not bottled, plus some extra lemon for serving
+3tablespoonslemon juice - fresh, plus some extra lemon for serving

 2tablespoonsplain yogurt